 First things first: there’s no shame in using dating apps.
 There’s also no shame in not using dating apps.
 (In fact, according to this survey, many people don’t.)
-Like all things in love and relationships: you allowed to stick with what you’re comfortable.
-We’ll be talking more about this in our final episode, but it’s never to early to take some time to figure out how and why you want to use dating apps.
+Like all things in love and relationships: you're allowed to stick with what you’re comfortable.
+We’ll be talking more about this in our final episode, but it’s never to early to take some time to figure out why and how you want to use dating apps.
 (Check out this woman’s month-long experiment for inspo.)

 Arguably, some of this reputation is earned, but a lot of it is indicative of wider (and sometimes dangerous) cultural norms surrounding dating, sexuality, and gender.

-There’s still a lot of shame about using apps in the first place too.
-There’s a reason this BuzzFeed video was so popular.
+Using the apps in the first place carries a lot of shame; there’s a reason this BuzzFeed video was so popular.
 If you’re like us, you have friends who have been super cagey about their boos they met online.
 Maybe, you and your partner have concocted elaborate stories to obscure the fact that you totally swiped right for each other.
-And if you haven’t, theres plenty of Men’s Fitness articles to help you do it.
+And if you haven’t, theres plenty of Men’s Fitness articles to help you do so.
 (We strongly suggest ignoring these articles, and being honest about how you met.
 Reducing the stigma around apps can clear the grounds for great communication within your current hookup and with your friends.)